LHNCBC/ctb/README.md

     lein ring server

-Then point your web browser to localhost:3000 (or port if you've set the port number)
+Then point your web browser to localhost:3000 (or if you supplied a port number, that port number.)

 ### Supply Term List